PawanMugalihalli/community-gaurdian/README.md

 ### Tradeoffs & Prioritization

+**Key tradeoffs made:**
+- **APScheduler vs Celery** — APScheduler runs inside Django with zero extra infrastructure.
+Celery would give better reliability and horizontal scaling in production but requires Redis and a separate worker process, which adds setup complexity for a take-home evaluation
+- **AI at write time vs read time** — running enrichment in a background job means the feed is always a pure DB query.
+Tradeoff is that very new incidents appear without category or action steps until the next batch run (up to 5 minutes)
+- **Single User model via AbstractUser** — eliminates a join on every feed request.
+Tradeoff is tighter coupling between auth and app data
+- **Single `/api/incidents/` endpoint** — merged the public and personalised feeds into one endpoint with an optional `?profile_id=` param.
+Tradeoff is slightly more logic in one place, but avoids maintaining two endpoints that return the same data shape
+- **PostgreSQL over SQLite** — better concurrent write support and composite index performance.
+Tradeoff is slightly more setup, handled entirely by Docker Compose

 **What I cut to stay within the time limit:**
 - Safe Circles (encrypted status sharing with trusted contacts) — designed but not implemented
 - Real-time notifications — out of scope for a prototype